 The CEU was formed to support the Clinical Effectiveness Committee of the Faculty of Sexual and Reproductive Healthcare and to promote evidence based clinical practice.
 It is fully funded by the Faculty of Sexual and Reproductive Healthcare.

 In January 2015, a new CEU team was appointed and is based in Edinburgh.
 The co-directors are Dr Ailsa Gebbie and Dr Sharon Cameron with deputy director Dr Sarah Hardman.
-The CEU Researcher is Dr Zhong Eric Chen.
+The CEU Researchers are Dr Zhong Eric Chen and Mrs Valerie Warner.

 There are 4 main workstreams to the work of the CEU: